 Then, after the 2020 Playoffs resumed in the bubble, Miller continued this strong play, with six goals and 18 points in 17 games played as Vancouver surprised the hockey world with a run to Game 7 of the Second Round.

 Since that breakout season, Miler has been a consistent offensive presence in Vancouver.
-While his goalscoring is down, he still posted 46 points in 53 games throughout the 2020-21 season and is currently averaging around a point per game in 2021-22.
+While his goalscoring was down, he still posted 46 points in 53 games throughout the 2020-21 season.
+His production stepped up even more in 2021-22 with 32 goals and 99 points in 80 games.

 So, while things have not been going smoothly for the Canucks, this blame can’t be placed on players like Miller.